City-of-Helsinki/tilavarauspalvelu-robot/README.md

 - `output.xml` - XML output containing all test data
 - `screenshots/` - Captured screenshots from test failures

+### 📊 Viewing Test Reports

-To view the reports, open the `report.html` HTML file in your browser after test execution completes.
+- **To view the reports, open the `report.html` HTML file in your browser after test execution completes.**
+- **When the tests are run in GitHub Actions, the result is marked in the job summary.**

 ## Manual Docker Commands